 - Do you strive to have a really spic and span home?

 Just like there’s an order to painting a room, there’s an order for paint sheen, too!
 A good rule of thumb for interior painting is to start with the shiniest sheen near the floor, then work your way up to a flat paint for the ceiling.
+The surfaces at the bottom of the walls (like baseboards) tend to get the most wear and tear.

 Trim & Doors